stacklio/stackl/docs/content/basic/overview.md

 Tasks are processed by a pluggable and distributed task manager which will aim for its correct and eventually consistent completion and report back.
 If needed, STACKL can contact pluggable user-side agents to execute parts of the task in the user's IT environment such as invocations on application orchestration tools.
 The process allows for the user to tune the performance of his application orchestration automation strategy by providing multiple choices for pluggable modules as well as hiding the complexity associated with doing so.
-In this way, end-to-end  transparent and flexible application orchestration is achieved by taking a model of the IT infrastructure, a description of the application, and automating the deployment and management of the application..
+In this way, end-to-end  transparent and flexible application orchestration is achieved by taking a model of the IT infrastructure, a description of the application, and automating the deployment and management of the application.

 ## Features